Economy of the Confederate States of America: Shipbuilding

-Iron Industry
+Iron industry

 The Tredegar Iron Works in Richmond was the third-largest iron manufacturer in the United States by 1860.
 During the war it was the primary iron and artillery production facility of the Confederacy.

 Birmingham, Alabama, although an important industrial center of the South after the war, did not produce iron until 1864.
 Production from this region was minor throughout the war.

 Gallego Flour Mills

 The Gallego Flour Mills in Richmond gained international reputation for the superior type of flour which it shipped to Europe and South America.
 At the time of their destruction in 1865, they were the largest of their kind in the world.

-Mining/Mineral Resources
+Mining and natural resources

 Salt was a crucial resource during the Civil War.
 Salt not only preserved food in the days before refrigeration, but was also vital in the curing of leather.
 The salt could be extracted from natural rock salt deposits (such as those in underground salt domes) and through the boiling and evaporation of salt water, usually seawater.
 The main salt works and known natural salt deposits of the Confederacy were located in Virginia, Louisiana, and Florida.